To diagnose eye melanoma, your doctor may recommend:

 Eye exam.
 Your doctor will examine the outside of your eye, looking for enlarged blood vessels that can indicate a tumor inside your eye.
 Then, with the help of instruments, your doctor will look inside your eye.

-One method, called ophthalmoscopy, uses lenses and a bright light mounted on your doctor's forehead — a bit like a miner's lamp.
-Another method, called slit-lamp biomicroscopy, uses a microscope that produces an intense beam of light to illuminate the interior of your eye.
+One method, called binocular indirect ophthalmoscopy, uses lenses and a bright light mounted on your doctor's forehead — a bit like a miner's lamp.
+Another method, called slit-lamp biomicroscopy, uses lenses and a microscope that produces an intense beam of light to illuminate the interior of your eye.

 Imaging of the blood vessels in and around the tumor (angiogram).
 During an angiogram of your eye, a colored dye is injected into a vein in your arm.
 The dye travels to the blood vessels in your eye.

 A camera with special filters to detect the dye takes flash pictures every few seconds for several minutes.

 - Optical coherence tomography.
 The imaging test creates pictures of portions of the uveal tract and retina.